v6cord/VVVVVV/FEATURES.md

 - Added box and bus enemy types

+- `drawimagemasked(x,y,filename,mask_filename[,mask_x[,mask_y]])` - draw an image on the screen for one frame that uses the alpha values from another image.

+- `togglepause(on/off)` - toggle opening the map or exiting playtesting through enter

+- Large coins (10/20/50/100) now exist, and they give you a different amount of coins depending on which size they are.
+You can place these with Z/X/C/V

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting